ritics/Calendar/README.md

 Calendar
 ========

-Calendar with note taking option.
+iOS Calendar with simple note taking and a summary of most used words in notes.